-Recipients of any of the following federal payments may request federal income tax withholding at a rate of 7%, 10%, 15%, or 25% on:
+Recipients of any of the following payments may request federal income tax withholding at a rate of 7%, 10%, 15%, or 25%.

-- Social security and Tier 1 railroad retirement benefits.

-- · Certain crop disaster payments.

-- Commodity Credit Corporation loans.
+- Social security and Tier 1 railroad retirement benefits. - Certain crop disaster payments. - Commodity Credit Corporation loans. - Dividends and other distributions by an ANC.

-The payee may request withholding on Form W-4V, Voluntary Withholding Request, or you may develop your own substitute form.
+The payee may request withholding on Form W-4V or you may develop your own substitute form.
 Any voluntary withholding on these payments must be reported on Form 945 (and on the required information return-Form 1099-G, Form SSA-1099, or Form RRB-1099) and is subject to the deposit rules.